CarlKCarlK/range-set-blaze/README.md

 > Unlike the standard [`BTreeSet`] and [`HashSet`], [`RangeSetInt`] does not store every integer in the set.
 Rather, it stores sorted & disjoint ranges of integers in a cache-efficient [`BTreeMap`].
 It differs from other interval libraries (that we know of) by being specialized and optimized for integer elements.
 >
 > We can construct a [`RangeSetInt`] from unsorted & redundant integers (or ranges).
-If the inputs are 'clumpy', construction will [linear][1] in the number of inputs and set operations will speed up [quadratically][1].
+When the inputs are clumpy, construction will be [linear][1] in the number of inputs and set operations will be sped up [quadratically][1].

 The crate's main trait is [`SortedDisjoint`].
 It is implemented by iterators of sorted & disjoint ranges of integers.
 See the [`SortedDisjoint` documentation] for details.

-> With any [`SortedDisjoint`] we can perform set operations in one pass through the ranges and with minimal (constant) memory.
+> With any [`SortedDisjoint`] iterator we can perform set operations in one pass through the ranges and with minimal (constant) memory.
 It enforces the "sorted & disjoint" constraint at compile time.
 This trait is inspired by the `SortedIterator` trait from the [sorted_iter](https://crates.io/crates/sorted_iter) crate. [`SortedDisjoint`] differs from its inspiration by specializing on disjoint integer ranges.

 [`u8`]: https://doc.rust-lang.org/std/primitive.u8.html
 [`u128`]: https://doc.rust-lang.org/std/primitive.u128.html